resbaz/2015-02-11-instructor-training/README.md

 ## Lesson notes

 Greg Wilson and Bill Mills are writing their lesson notes [here](http://swcarpentry.github.io/instructor-training/) (source code [here](https://github.com/swcarpentry/instructor-training)), and Bill Mills is putting together an [instructor training website](http://mozillascience.github.io/instructorTraining/).

-## Planning meetings

-Notes from our online planning meetings are being kept at [this Etherpad](https://etherpad.mozilla.org/train-the-trainer-resbaz).

 ## Certification

 At the conclusion of a 3-day instructor training course, participants are required to do three things in order to be officially certified: